sw-dev-lisa-s-nh/SpringBoot-week4/README.md

 JoinTables & Relationships Between Tables:
 1. One to Many: musician to instrument (Each musician might play multiple instruments)
 2. One to Many:  gig_status to instrument (Each gig_status request might have multiple requested instruments)
 3. Many to Many :  gig to instrument -- Each instrument can be requested multiple times for a gig (record in gig_status).

-A gig might request multiple musicians to play the same instruments (gig_status)   A gig might request multiple musicians to play the same instruments (gig_status) multiple version of the same instrument.
+NOTES:  A gig might request multiple musicians to play the same instruments (gig_status)   A gig might request multiple musicians to play the same instruments (gig_status) multiple version of the same instrument.